 We returned to the main lawn and found Tommy busily working on the puzzle.
 He was full of facts about the resort: How it was founded in 1932 after a fire destroyed the original grand hotel built in the same spot.
 How the spring water used to be for sale in Philadelphia.
 How the fourth generation of the same family still runs things.
 He told us all of this over a lunch of meatloaf and stewed tomatoes (was I at my grandmother’s house?) which ended with homemade gingerbread topped with thick whipped cream.

-That afternoon while Teddy made fast friends over puzzles in the Main House, it was tournament play for me and Tommy.
+That afternoon Teddy made fast friends over puzzles in the Main House (maybe we could consider getting some custom jigsaw puzzles for him at home as well, considering how fast he took to the game).
+However, it was tournament play for me and Tommy.
 We played myriad games involving Frisbees, balls, nets, paddles, and racquets.

 I’m not saying that I am competitive, but I may have fallen down on the badminton court and scraped my arm as I desperately lunged for to return a particularly tricky shot.
 We played and sweated as the oppressive humidity built throughout the day until the sky could withstand it no more and gave way around 5:00 when a violent rain storm drowned out the evening’s musical interlude and whisked away the still uncomfortable air leaving everything fresh and fragrant.